krishi0408/reactor-core/.harness/README.md

 > _NOTE: Make sure you modify the connectors with the connectors you create._

 4. Go to the newly created pipeline and hit the `Triggers` tab.
 If everything went well, you should see two triggers auto-created.
 A `Pull Request` trigger and a `Push` trigger.
 For this exercise, we only need `Pull Request` trigger to be enabled.
-So, please disable or delete the `Push` trigger.

 5. Create a Pull Request in a new branch by updating the project. (e.g. add a comment or new line).
 This should invoke a build-in Harness CI